-5 Ways to Incorporate Yoga into the Holidays
+5 Ways to Make Your Holidays Less Overwhelming

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-1. Set an Intention.
 Just as you set an intention for your yoga practice, it’s a great idea to set an intention for the holiday season, too.
 Gratitude is a great intention for Thanksgiving (Duh.
 That’s the whole point!), but that doesn’t mean you have to move on when the leftovers are gone.
 Choose an intention that means something to you and meditate on it throughout the holiday season.
 Remember it every time you hear holiday music blasting through the speakers at your local retail establishment to keep you grounded.
 (Take that, Holiday Consumerism!)
+Stay the course.

-2. Renew Your Commitment.
-Yes, I know you’re busier than usual.
-There are trees to be trimmed, gifts to be purchased, sweet treats to be made, and a thousand other excuses to skip out on your asana and meditation practice this time of year.
-Don’t.
-Sure, a commitment to your yoga practice might keep your belly from shaking like a bowl full of jelly when you laugh (ho ho ho!), but more important, it will help you see that there’s a reason to keep laughing even when things get crazy.
+Yes, you’re busier than usual.
+There are trees to be trimmed, gifts to be purchased, baking to be made, and a thousand other excuses to skip out on your yoga and meditation practice this time of year.
+Don’t overlook those practices that help you feel more like, well, you.
+It will release some of that excess tension and help you draw on your calm—and maybe even your sense of humor—even when things get crazy.

-3. Tap into Community.
 For a lot of people, the holidays are about spending time with family and friends.
-Why not some celebrate with your yoga buddies this holiday season, too?
+Why not celebrate your yoga buddies, too?
 You don’t have to plan yet another holiday party — just make a point to check in, share a laugh, and support each other — especially as things get busier in the coming weeks!

-4. Be Mindful.
-The holidays give you many unique opportunities to practice mindfulness.
-Be mindful when you eat, speak, shop, and visit with family.
-If you let your intuition guide you, you won’t have to stress over how many calories you ate or wonder whether you should have said that to your opinionated Aunt Edna.
+The holidays give you many unique opportunities to pause for a second before reacting to a situation so that you can instead respond mindfully.
+That applies to when you shop, schedule (or overschedule) yourself, and interact with family.
+If you let your intuition guide you, you won’t have to stress or wonder whether you should have said that to your opinionated aunt.

 About our contributor